More on struct and trait

 #![allow(unused)] fn main() { fn notify<T: Summary + Display>(item: &T) {} }

-to have a type that implements two traits, Summary
+The above defines the parameter item to have a type that implements two traits, Summary and

 #![allow(unused)] fn main() { fn some_function<T, U>(t: &T, u: &U) -> i32 where T: Display + Clone, U: Clone + Debug {} }